 The past decade has seen a rise in both the intensity of competitive sports and the frequency of injuries.
 This has led prominent sportspeople to search for alternative methods of boosting their endurance and injury recovery time, in order to stay fit and well and maximise their time spent out on the field.
-This is why they’re all turning to HBOT, now regarded as one of the most effective complementary therapies for sports injury recovery.
+This is why many sportsmen are turning to HBOT, now regarded as one of the most effective complementary therapies for sports injury recovery.

 HBOT helps sports professionals recover

-Just see what HBOT did for American football quaterback, Joe Nameth.
-Joe suffered concussion and decided to try hyperbaric therapy to restore his health.
+American football quarterback, Joe Nameth, suffered concussion and decided to try hyperbaric therapy to restore his health.
 He started off with severely limited blood flow to the left temporal lobe of his brain.
-After just 40 HBOT sessions, he saw marked improvements in blood flow and cognitive functioning.
+After 40 HBOT sessions, he states that he saw marked improvements in blood flow and cognitive functioning.

 Hyperbaric expert Robert Pender says:

-The number of hyperbaric sessions you need will depend on the nature and severity of your sports injury, which will be discussed during an initial consultation with in-house expert Robert Pender.
+The number of hyperbaric sessions you need will depend on the nature and severity of your sports injury, which will be discussed during an initial consultation with our hyperbaric oxygen therapy expert Robert Pender.